 - From the list of available aggregations and other transformations, pick any suitable one and add it to your pipeline.
 You can use these transformations to perform aggregation functions (such as grouping data, finding the maximum in each group, etc.) or to apply other transformations, such as concatenating two columns.

 - Add a destination connector where your aggregated and transformed data will be moved and define the relevant data mappings.
 This can be the same database as your source, a CSV (or any other file), or a separate database (such as your data warehouse).

 These are just two examples of how you can use Astera Centerprise to simplify SQL database management and overcome some of its leading challenges.
 You can perform a variety of other tasks with the tool as well.

 SQL database management can be quite difficult, particularly when you have a complex, huge volume of data in different formats.
-Performance issues, writing complex aggregation jobs, and loading data from external sources are all challenges of SQL database management that IT teams come across very frequently.
+Similarly, writing database software is not preferred.
+Both lead to performance issues, writing complex aggregation jobs, and loading data from external sources are all challenges of SQL database management that IT teams come across very frequently.
 Fortunately, Astera Centerprise offers an alternate way to manage data present in the SQL Server database with its easy-to-use interface and a wide range of features.